RemotemonitoringforParkinsonsdisease/Server_Repository/README.md

 All the information on how to use the application step by step is available in the application manual document provided.

 [Download Server Application Manual](https://github.com/RemotemonitoringforParkinsonsdisease/Server_Repository/blob/master/documentation/Server%20manual.pdf)

+To run the server, you will need to use the following username and password:

+* Username: *admin@gmail.com*

+* Password: *admin1*